What is a Sheet Metal Roof?

 Light structural load.
 Sheet metal is much lighter than tile or concrete roofing.
 This reduces the load on walls and foundations, which matters for extensions added to older buildings not designed for heavy roofing.

 Long service life.
-Galvanized steel lasts 20-40 years; zinc lasts 60-100 years.
-Both outlast most asphalt shingle products.
+Galvanized steel lasts 20 to 40 years; zinc lasts 60 to 100 years.
+Both outlast most asphalt shingle products, which typically need replacement after 15 to 25 years.

-Easy to replace sections.
-If one area of a sheet metal roof is damaged, that section can be removed and replaced without disturbing the rest of the roof unlike a poured or built-up roof system.
+Easy section replacement.
+If one area is damaged, that section can be removed and replaced without touching the rest of the roof.

 Recyclable material.
 Steel and zinc are fully recyclable at end of life, which reduces material waste compared to asphalt or concrete.